 The vector β contains the p coefficients; β_0 is the intercept.
+(Note the intercept can be seen as a coefficient for a special covariate that is always equal to one.)

 This set-up is less limiting than you might imagine.
-The covariates can be flexible.
-Examples:
+The covariates can be flexible: